-I’m an assistant professor of Communication Arts & Sciences and Women’s, Gender & Sexuality Studies at Penn State, where I teach courses in rhetorical theory, archival theory and methods, and intersectional LGBTQIA rhetorics.
-I also serve as associate director of the Center for Humanities & Information, for which I facilitate a reading group on archives.
-My interdisciplinary scholarship bridges rhetoric, archives and information, and women’s, gender, and sexuality studies.
+I’m Sherwin Early Career Professor in the Rock Ethics Institute at Penn State.
+I also serve as an assistant professor of Communication Arts & Sciences and Women’s, Gender & Sexuality Studies and interim director of the Center for Humanities & Information.
+My interdisciplinary scholarship bridges rhetoric, archives and information, and feminist LGBTQ+ studies.

-Archival research is in process for my second book project, which investigates how the same-sex romantic friendships of women teachers enabled their civic contributions as orators, published authors, and teachers of rhetoric.
-Early work from this project is published in Advances in the History of Rhetoric, Quarterly Journal of Speech, and Women at Work: Rhetorics of Gender and Labor.
+Currently I am writing my second book manuscript.
+Archival research for this project investigates how the same-sex romantic friendships of women teachers enabled their civic contributions as orators, published authors, and teachers of rhetoric.
+Early work from the project is published in Advances in the History of Rhetoric, Quarterly Journal of Speech, and Women at Work: Rhetorics of Gender and Labor.

 Also in my scholarship, I explore the rhetorical, informational, and pedagogical dimensions of archives, both brick-and-mortar and digital.
 Links to these and other publications are available here; my full CV is here.